-Lake Constance also provides the setting for the annual Bregenzer Festspiele, a renowned summer music festival that features a different opera every second year.
+Lake Constance also provides the setting for the annual Bregenzer Festspiele, a renowned summer music festival that features a different opera every other year.
 The concerts are performed by the Vienna Symphonic Orchestra on the vast, open-air floating stage at the edge of the lake.
 The stage for the production of Tosca was used in James Bond's "Quantum of Solace".
-Other highlights include the "Bregenzer Frühling", a dance festival of international reputation, as well as hundreds of exhibitions, concerts etc.
+Other highlights include the "Bregenzer Frühling", a dance festival of international reputation, as well as hundreds of exhibitions, concerts etc. To find events during your visit in Bregenz click here

 The region also offers a variety of outdoor sports including cycling, mountain biking, walking, trekking, and of course fantastic slopes for skiing and snowboarding in winter.